 As cover, the book boasts an art piece made by NYC-based artist Patricia Brett: "The Poet's Window" --watercolor and graphite on paper, 2018.

 Sara has been accepted in numerous residency programs for writers worldwide, including BILTC at the Banff Center for the Arts (2004), Noepe Center for Literary Arts on Martha’s Vineyard, Massachusetts (2014), Centre d’Art Marnay Art Centre (CAMAC) as Ténot Bursary, Marnay-Sur-Seine, France (2015), Mountain Seas, Flinders Island, Tasmania (2015), Earthskin Creative Residency, Muriwai, New Zealand (2016), Galerie Huit, Arles, France (2016), The Writer’s Room at the Betsy, Miami, Florida (2018), Hanna Creative Center, Castellvì de la Marca, Spain (2018), Casa Tagumerche, La Gomera, Canary Islands (2018), New Orleans Writers’ Residency (2019) and by The Studios of Key West, Florida, (2019).

-Sara is Member of the PEN America Women Literary Workshop.
+Sara is Member of the PEN Women Writers.

 The place between English and Italian is what she calls “home.”
 Swinging there, while writing poetry, her favorite activity.